Axual/terraform-provider-axual/readme.md

   - Run "Axual Delve binary"(Run icon) to start Delve's debugging session on this binary.
 It looks for terraform-provider-axual executable in /go/bin.
   - Run "Axual Go Remote"(Debug icon) to connect IntelliJ to the Delve's debugging session.
 On the console you will see a string: TF_REATTACH_PROVIDERS='{"axual...
   - Copy this string and use it as environment variable: export TF_REATTACH_PROVIDERS='{"axual...
+    - For some reason, it only works in a separate terminal session on MacOS.
+Also run terraform commands from the same iTerm terminal session.
   - Set a breakpoint and run a command to run the provider like: tf plan or tf apply.
 It will stop at the breakpoint
   - When done with debugging, remove the env variable: unset TF_REATTACH_PROVIDERS
   - To do the same without generating the binary: Run "Axual Delve project"(Run icon)